BitcoinVoucherBot/bitnostr/HOWTO.md

 - [Additional Commands](#additional-commands)

 ## Getting Started

+1. Search for `npub1fwcucd29vzleqlu8zjrs7dxpmurujgrk3yu2vtq6usx4wfspxjeqyw5089` in a Nostr client.

-1. Open DM and type `/start` to kick off a new procedure with the bot.
+2. Open DM and type `/start` to kick off a new procedure with the bot.

 ## Setting Your Email
-2. Use the `/email` command to provide your email address for notifications in case of need.
+3. Use the `/email` command to provide your email address for notifications in case of need.
 Please note that otherwise no email is sent.

 ## Registering Your IBAN
-3. Enter your bank account's IBAN using the `/iban` command.
+4. Enter your bank account's IBAN using the `/iban` command.
 This is needed by target bank during the process to match the incoming payment.

 ## Checking Your Details
-4. Use `/info` to view your current email, IBAN, and other details.
+5. Use `/info` to view your current email, IBAN, and other details.

 ## Choosing Your Action
-5. Choose between `/push` or `/swap`:
+6. Choose between `/push` or `/swap`:
    - `/push`: Start the procedure to push Sats to your Lightning Address (as defined in your Nostr profile).
    - `/swap`: Begin the process of pushing Bitcoin to your external on-chain address.